chinapedia/wikipedia.abstract.en/Page/Robert_Frost.md

 Personal life

-Robert_Frost's_Grave.JPGRobert Frost's personal life was plagued by grief and loss.
+Robert Frost's personal life was plagued by grief and loss.
 In 1885 when he was 11, his father died of tuberculosis, leaving the family with just eight dollars.
 Frost's mother died of cancer in 1900.
 In 1920, he had to commit his younger sister Jeanie to a mental hospital, where she died nine years later.
 Mental illness apparently ran in Frost's family, as both he and his mother suffered from depression, and his daughter Irma was committed to a mental hospital in 1947.
 Frost's wife, Elinor, also experienced bouts of depression.[34]

 Elinor and Robert Frost had six children: son Elliot (1896–1900, died of cholera); daughter Lesley Frost Ballantine (1899–1983); son Carol (1902–1940, committed suicide); daughter Irma (1903–1967); daughter Marjorie (1905–1934, died as a result of puerperal fever after childbirth); and daughter Elinor Bettina (died just three days after her birth in 1907).
 Only Lesley and Irma outlived their father.
 Frost's wife, who had heart problems throughout her life, developed breast cancer in 1937, and died of heart failure in 1938.[35]